 Whether you’re a beach lover, an adventure seeker, or a cultural enthusiast, the island has plenty of activities to keep you entertained.

-This guide will take you through 8 of the most fun and exciting things to do in Providenciales to make the most of your time on this beautiful island.
+This map and guide will take you through eight of the most fun and exciting things to do in Providenciales to make the most of your time on this beautiful island.

 - Explore the beaches: Providenciales is home to some of the world’s most stunning beaches, such as Grace Bay Beach and Long Bay Beach.
 Relax on the white sandy shores, go for a swim, or try snorkeling and discover the vibrant underwater world.